ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 A subroutine may contains a PERFORM$ instruction to call another subroutine up to 3 levels.
-For example, main scenario may call level_1 subroutine scenario, which may call level_2 subroutine scenario, which may call level_3 subroutine scenario, but level_3 connot call level_4 subroutine scenario.
+For example, main scenario may call level_1 subroutine scenario, which may call level_2 subroutine scenario, which may call level_3 subroutine scenario, but level_3 cannot call level_4 subroutine scenario.

 .. index::
    pair: Mult-Session;Scenarios